BubbuDert249/bedrockforge/README.md

 8. Rename the ```.zip``` to ```.bdr``` <br>
 9. Put the ```.bdr``` file directly in the root of the ```mods``` folder <br>
 10. Run BedrockForge, click Enable on your mod <br>
+# FOR DEVS: <br>
+How the Windows port works?
+It runs on tkinter for GUI, PIL for mod icon and os,shutil for managing files and folders <br>
+How the Mac port works?
+It actually runs on shell to run the uncompiled AppleScript and AppleScript for copying and Dialogs for GUI <br>